mhasnat/MBHC-FMM/README.md

 - There are three demo files to demonstrate the above mentioned tasks.

-Note: Four files: emsamp.m, vsamp.m, unitrand.m and house.m are added here for sampling samples from a specified vMF mixture model.
+Note: Four files: emsamp.m, vsamp.m, unitrand.m and house.m are added here for sampling observations from a specified vMF mixture model.
 Those files are taken from 'vmfmatlab' code, which is available online.

 References: